Open submission · Closes 02 July 2026 · Aotearoa NZ

 No problem identified.
 No fix delivered.

-ACT, National and NZ First have not pointed to a single concrete harm in current New Zealand law that this Bill repairs.
+NZ First (Jenny Marcroft) introduced this Bill.
+National and ACT voted it through at first reading.
+None of them has pointed to a single concrete harm in current New Zealand law that this Bill repairs.
 They cannot.
 Because there isn't one.

 04 — So why is it here?